-I want you to feel empowered and whole – to feel empathy and understanding for the places where you've gotten stuck, knowing you did the best you could – while also feeling empowered to change.
+I want you to feel whole – to feel empathy for the places where you've gotten stuck in sugar, knowing you did the best you could, while also feeling empowered to change.

 This creates ease and a space where you can genuinely connect with

 softening the pain of isolation that often accompanies bad

 habits, and welcoming in

 These are the deeper reasons why Emerge was created, and how it aims to serve you and our broader world.